-The Office of University Development is responsible for developing and maintaining long-term partnerships with alumni, friends, corporations, small businesses, associations, foundations, and government agencies.
-The Office supports the University's priority funding needs and works to ensure a broad base of support for the future through various fund raising initiatives.

-The Office oversees the annual giving, major gifts and planned giving programs, and plans and co-ordinates special events to recognize the University's donors, including the annual Student Awards Ceremonies and Donor Recognition Dinner.
+The Office of University Development is responsible for developing and maintaining long-term partnerships with corporations, small businesses, associations, foundations, individuals and government agencies.
+The Office of University Development ensures the University's priority funding needs are met through various fund raising initiatives.
+The office oversees the annual giving, major gifts and planned giving programs, and plans and co-ordinates special events to recognize the University's donors, including the annual Student Awards Ceremony.